Does Will Smith Have A Brother?

 Q: Are there any other siblings in the Smith family?

-A: Yes, Will Smith has a sister named Ellen Smith, who is the youngest of the three siblings.
+A: Yes, Will Smith has two other siblings.
+He has a sister named Ellen Smith, who is a twin, and another brother named David Smith.

+In conclusion, Will Smith does have a brother named Harry Smith.
+Although not as famous as his sibling, Harry has found success in his own ventures.
+The Smith brothers share a strong bond and continue to support each other in their respective endeavors.